Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 In extracting physical observables, namely atom number and temperature, the DNN method did not introduce any new sources of systematic error.
 In fact, the uncertainty in extracting both N and T was found to be smaller by ∼17% using the new method.
 It should be noted that this improvement in RMSE extract error is compared using an average error over 10 experimental runs using 5 different trap depths [19].
 A method based on Bayesian inference has been proposed by [34] for quantum systems with poor statistics (and where the Gaussian noise assumption is inappropriate), even in the limit of single-shot measurements like absorption imaging.

-The open-source Python software package and MATLAB script can be found at https://absdl.github.io/, and is easily implemented on any imaging apparatus (after training).
+The open-source Python software package and MATLAB script can be found at https://absdl.github.io/ and is easily implemented on any imaging apparatus (after training).

 # VI.
 DISCUSSION AND FUTURE OUTLOOK
 Many optimisation strategies exist for optimising ultra-cold atom experiments with quantum degenerate gases.
-The focus of the optimisation however, may vary from case to case.
+The focus of the optimisation, however, may vary from case to case.
 For example, the methods described in §IV prioritise fast convergence rates and thus search for optimal experimental settings.
 The motivation for achieving BEC in only a few runs may differ as well, with some aiming to minimise temperature, while others evaluate based on the atom number [21] or the width of cloud edges [20].
 Different stages of the cooling sequence may be examined as well, such as optimising data acquisition [20, 21, 23] or signal processing [19].
 These often require implementing different procedures, using MLOO or DNNs to update a predictive model of the optimal system.

 For all of these optimisation techniques, online optimisation can offer improvements in many different respects.
 As an example and potential extension, the model from the DNN-based single-shot method may be continuously updated as new images arrive with online optimisation.
 When compared with other machine learning algorithms – Nelder-Mead [20], differential evolution, GP regression and ANNs – those employing MLOO consistently achieved better results (e.g. in BEC quality and production speed) than previously established approaches.
 The advantage of MLOO largely comes from building an internal model for inference, which dramatically decreases system characterisation and analysis overhead in optimisation.
 An extension to the use of MLOO can be found in almost any high-precision experiment, where having precise control over quantum systems is imperative.
-Optimisation of quantum control has traditionally relied on theoretical modeling.
+Optimisation of quantum control has traditionally relied on theoretical modelling.
 However, with the growing complexity of quantum systems, it becomes more and more difficult or unrealistic to produce an accurate theoretical model.
-As such, the relevance and usefulness of optimised quantum control that is updated by experimental data has become increasingly apparent.
+As such, the relevance and usefulness of optimised quantum control that is updated by experimental data have become increasingly apparent.